Dear readers of ADxS.org, please forgive the disruption.

 • Reaction of insecurely-avoidantly attached mother to social interaction with child causes

-• Not increased oxytocin level15
+• Not elevated oxytocin levels17

-• Response to Acute Stress (TSST)16
+• Response to acute stress (TSST)18

 • Moderate subjectively perceived stress

-• Moderate oxytocin response
+• Moderate oxytocin reaction

 1.3.
-Insecure-ambivalent attachment style (C attachment)
+Insecure-ambivalent attachment style (C-attachment)

 Also called insecure-entangled attachment style.
+English: prooccupied.

-• Germany: approx. 10 - 156
+• Germany: approx. 10 - 15 %8

 • Child must always worry about attachment